Isle of Wight Guru

 However, you do get 'water, composting toilets, solar showers and device charging facilities' and there's a pub within walking distance in case it turns out that the great outdoors isn't quite as great as you'd imagined.
 You can also hire a pre-erected tent rather than bringing your own or stay in a 'waterproof hammock'.
 If I booked the hammock for Mrs Guru she'd never speak to me again.

-Price comparison: according to my calculations it is only £105 for a week for a family of four in 2022.
+Price comparison: according to our calculations it was £140 for a week for a family of four in 2024.
 However, you don't get an electric hookup.
+Prices for 2025 haven’t yet been released.

 Campsites in Newport and Cowes